 2. Star Wars Rise of the Resistance – Disney’s Hollywood Studios & Disneyland

 As major coaster enthusiasts and Vekoma super fans, we’re inclined to say Hyperspace Mountain Paris is as good as it gets – as far as actual rides go – but Rise of the Resistance is still the better overall Star Wars experience.
 The story is a bit laborious, but as far as traditional dark rides go, Rise occupies the current peak of dark ride technology, storytelling, and multimodal applications.
 There’s still one other Disney ride out there that wins in terms of sheer creativity, but by several different units of measurement Rise of the Resistance remains unequaled for now.

 1. Pirates of the Caribbean: Battle for the Sunken Treasure – Shanghai Disneyland

-Laying anchor at our top spot on our list is, of course, Shanghai Disney’s iteration of Pirates of the Caribbean.
-A mistake we made on our last Disney rides list was only including Shanghai’s version of Pirates, despite similarities between this and the “classic” Pirates rides being nothing more than a name, a theme, and some easter eggs.
-Just like how the original Pirates of the Caribbean marveled its riders with unbelievable scenery and technology, Battle for the Sunken Treasure routinely leaves first time (and even repeat) riders with mouths agape, or even verbally gasping at the impossible performances of mere machinery.
+Laying anchor at our top spot is, of course, Shanghai Disney’s iteration of Pirates of the Caribbean.
+Just like how the original Pirates of the Caribbean marveled its riders with unbelievable scenery and technology, Battle for the Sunken Treasure routinely leaves first time (and even repeat) riders with mouths agape, often verbally gasping at the impossibly adept performances of mere machinery.
 Without giving away any spoilers, the long-short of Shanghai Pirates is that this is exactly how you enter the world’s largest theme park market: with such an exceptional signature attraction at the helm, there’s no questions as to how Shanghai Disneyland became one of the highest-attended parks on Earth in its first calendar year.